Cells Under Flow: Experimental Examples

 Find detailed information about immunofluorescence staining in ibidi µ-Slides and µ-Dishes here.

-Adherence Junctions (VE-Cadherins)
+Adherence Junctions (VE-Cadherin)

 Under static conditions, HUVEC are generally large with a chaotically structured actin skeleton.
 In contrast, flow-conditioned cells are elongated and show distinct stress fibers.
 F-actin was stained with phalloidin (red).
-VE-cadherins (green), which mark the adherence junctions, are present in both conditions.
+VE-cadherin (green), which mark the adherence junctions, are present in both conditions.
 Nuclei are stained using DAPI (blue).

 Static culture